jonhoo/thesquareplanet.com/_drafts/the-path-to-rust.md

 book](https://doc.rust-lang.org/book/).
 Instead, I will attempt to give an evaluation of Rust for developers coming from other systems languages (Go and C/C++ in particular), and to point out why they may or may not want to try Rust.
-At the end, I'll also point out some tips, gotcha's, and shortcomings at the end for those who are interested in that kind of stuff.
+At the end, I'll also point out some tips and gotcha's, at the end for those who are interested in that kind of stuff.

 ### Why is Rust better for me?